-British Columbia, CA - Writer Andrew Holota recently commented on pro-pit bull "nuttery" that claims a media conspiracy is behind the pit bull problem that has plagued world cities for decades.
+British Columbia, CA - Writer Andrew Holota recently commented on pit bull advocacy "nuttery" that claims a media conspiracy is behind the pit bull problem that has plagued cities around the world for decades.
 Holota uses clever quips such as, "oodles of poodles popped by cops all the time," to drive his point home.
 His focus on "bad guys" and pit bulls likely comes in response to the incident involving a B.C. police officer shooting a pit bull to death that was attacking a llama.

 August 20, 2009

 The great, grand conspiracy of the media to destroy the fine upstanding reputation of pit bulls, by only reporting on attacks by this particular breed, and covering up police shootings of all other canines.

 This happens everywhere, don’t you know, or at least according to the pro-pit bull/media conspiracy theorists.